-Based in Toulouse, the Airbus Foundation has a socio-economic footprint worldwide.
-Its goal is to support the international aid organisations in regions where the Company operates and beyond.
-The Airbus Foundation brings products and resources, from relief flights to satellite imagery, to the humanitarian aid community to help alleviate some of the world's most pressing challenges.
-In parallel, the Foundation invests in communities around the world with the aim of inspiring and encouraging youth development through contact with the aerospace industry.
+The Airbus Foundation's goal is to support the international aid organisations in regions where the Company operates and beyond.
+It brings products and resources, from relief flights to satellite imagery, to the humanitarian aid community to help alleviate some of the world's most pressing challenges.

 Through its Humanitarian Flight Programme, the Foundation offers Airbus customers to use the delivery of their new aircraft to contribute to humanitarian efforts.
 By doing so, the programme helps the humanitarian community reduce its high logistics costs by delivering medical and school supplies, food, water sanitation equipment, toys, clothing and emergency response units to the most vulnerable around the world.
-The Programme also utilises, where possible, Airbus flight test aircraft for such missions.
-Since its launch in 2008, Airbus Foundation has coordinated 61 humanitarian flights, delivering approximately 800 tonnes of aid in over 25 countries.
-In addition, during the very first hours of a crisis, Airbus Helicopters is able to save people from harmful situations as well as support on ground rescuers to assess emergency situations.
-Since 2012 over 345 helicopters flight hours have been chartered in 11 countries, amounting to €490,000.
-Over the years the foundation also trained about 700 doctors and rescuers, enabling them to operate the Company's helicopters to ensure the development of Emergency Medical Services around the world.
+The programme also utilises, where possible, Airbus flight test aircraft for such missions.
+Since its launch in 2008, Airbus Foundation has coordinated 66 humanitarian flights, delivering over 827 tonnes of aid in over 27 countries.
+Since 2012, 495 helicopters flight hours have been chartered in 15 countries, amounting to €820,000.
 Finally, satellite images can be used to assist humanitarian organisations in the wake of a crisis in a number of ways.
-In August 2017, a Foundation branded satellite portal was opened, providing free of charge access to satellite imagery to selected partners with whom we have entered into partnerships.
-Access has been granted to IFRC and is planned for UN WFP and MSF.
+In 2017, a Foundation branded satellite portal was opened, providing free of charge access to satellite imagery to selected partners with whom we have entered into partnerships, including IFRC, WFP, ACF, MSF and KRC.
+To date, it was responded to 15 requests for satellite imagery to help our partners make assessments following crisis or disaster situations.

-Since the launch its youth development activities in 2012, more than 8,000 young people worldwide were involved with the aim to help them prepare for tomorrow's challenges.
-More than 1,200 Airbus volunteers worldwide supported these inspiring programmes and in doing so have developed their own skills.
+Since the launch of its youth development activities in 2012, more than 11,750 young people worldwide were involved with the aim to help them prepare for tomorrow's challenges.
+More than 1,980 Airbus volunteers supported these programmes.
 One of its flagship programmes, the Flying Challenge, focuses on young people who are at risk of dropping out of the educational system and subsequently missing training and employment opportunities.
-The programme has been deployed in fourteen Airbus sites across France, Germany, Spain, the UK and the US.
+The programme has been deployed in sixteen Airbus sites across France, Germany, Spain, the UK, the US and Brazil.

-With programmes like the Airbus Foundation Little Engineer and Discovery Space, the Foundation uses aerospace to spark an interest in science, technology, engineering and mathematics (STEM), facilitating the access to STEM skills for thousands of young minds around the world.
+With programmes like the Airbus Foundation Little Engineer (ALE) and Discovery Space (AFDS), the Foundation uses aerospace to spark an interest in STEM, facilitating the access to STEM skills for thousands of young minds around the world.
+In 2018, over 5,800 students participated to the ALE programme; and since its launch in May 2018, the Airbus Foundation Discovery Space digital platform has reached more than 7,000 science centres and obtained over 50,000 content views.

-For more information, please refer to the latest Airbus Foundation Activity Report, which is available at www.airbus.com.
+For more information, please refer to the latest Airbus Foundation Activity Report (available at www.airbus.com).